Discipline for Bad Attitudes – One Way to Address the Heart

 Attitudes are one way that children can reveal that their hearts are in the right place.
 One mom put a sign up in her kitchen that read, “Three Opportunities for a Good Attitude: when given an instruction, when corrected, and when given a no answer.”
 She was trying to motivate her kids to recognize the danger arenas and take appropriate action.

 Helping children deal with bad attitudes isn’t easy and requires insight from parents into the hearts of their kids.
 Sometimes you’ll want to deal with an attitude on the spot and other times you may want address it later.
+See Keeping discipline positive by affirming approximately right behavior.
 Whatever you do, make sure that you address bad attitudes or they’ll get worse over time.
 Sometimes parents believe that their children will grow out of bad attitudes.
 Unfortunately, the reality is that if attitudes aren’t checked children grow into them.

 This idea comes from the book, “Say Goodbye to Whining, Complaining, and Bad Attitudes, in You and Your Kids.”
 It’s a book all about the biblical concept of honor and how it contains the success principles God designed for life.
 That’s why kids need to learn honor at home.